Informfully/Challenges/README.md

 The *test* dataset for the online evaluation event contains around 800 articles.
 It is a mixed collection of English articles from [MIND](https://msnews.github.io) and from historical archives (scans of 19th- and 20th-century printed newspapers).
 We will share this together with an *evaluation* dataset.
-The difference between test and evaluation is that articles in the test version come without the URL and original image.
+The difference between test and evaluation is that articles in the test version are published without the URL or the original image.

 The datasets contain a CSV with the following data on news articles: